-Be a Celt for a day at Celtic Harmony
+Be a Celt for a day (or a night) at Celtic Harmony

 I used to love taking my kids to Celtic Harmony near Hertford for the annual Samheim celebrations at Halloween.
 This open air museum is perfect for learning about the country’s Celtic past with warrior games, woodland hunts, craft making and even overnight stays in the roundhouses.

 Several years ago, I decided to drag my kids to Cold Christmas Church one twilight evening.
 It’s in rather a remote spot (if you’re with two small children who don’t walk very far) just north of Ware and it’s said to be haunted with reports of all sorts of weird supernatural sightings.
 Unfortunately – or fortunately – we saw nothing untoward.

 Slightly less spooky is the rather lovely pub The Horns just outside the village of Datchworth near Stevenage.
 As well as enjoying very good burgers, visitors to this pub might catch a glimpse of the ghost of highwayman Walter Clibbons who was killed by local villagers in the 18th century.
 The pub itself dates back to Tudor times with many original features still visible today.

 It sometimes feels, when I peruse a “gin menu” in one of my local pubs, that gin distilleries are very much a licence to print money – they seem to be popping up everywhere.
 And why not?
 They’re providing a very helpful service to the local community.